Social Etiquette

 How It Became the National Default

-As refrigerators and ice became normal in restaurants, the custom remained—shifting from a special detail into a nationwide baseline.
+As refrigerators and ice became standard in restaurants, the custom remained — gradually shifting from a special detail into a nationwide baseline.
+Once a default becomes "the standard," it tends to persist across seasons.

 Why Season Matters Less Than Service Consistency